JoelTempleman/ConnectedMB/install_instructions.md

 	“git clone git@github.com:JoelTempleman/ConnectedMB.git”	# See below on the commands needed to connect to the Git Hub repository

 		cd /		# Go to the root directory!
-This is required to put the project files in the correct location git clone git@github.com:JoelTempleman/ConnectedMB.git
+				# This is required to put the project files in the correct location

+		git clone git@github.com:JoelTempleman/ConnectedMB.git
 		cd /ConnectedMB
 		chmod +x install_project.sh
 		./install_project.sh -y

+j)	The "install_project.sh" script will do a few things for you.

+	a)	It does a "git pull" command which copies all the files in the Git Hub repository into the folder /ConnectedMB

+	b)	It copies the appropriate files into the /home/connectin.
+This includes the project configuration files and webpages. *(More about this later.)

+	c)	Last, it installs Docker-compose and run the docker-compose file.
+This action will spin up all the required servers. *(More about this later.)

+k)	From the remote computer, log into http://IP-ADDRESS-OF-SERVER (ex. http://192.168.1.100 )

+# Part 1.1.
+Configuring the project server for your environment

 # Part 2.
 Set up the OpenWRT for the RaspberryPi 3 B v 1.2

-A step by step guide to set up a monitoring station
+1. A step by step guide to set up a monitoring station

 http://downloads.openwrt.org/releases/19.07.2/targets/brcm2708/bcm2709/openwrt-19.07.2-brcm2708-bcm2709-rpi-2-ext4-sysupgrade.img.gz